What Does a Mental Coach Do?

 But in addition to physical skills you need a strong mental game.
 You must have confidence, focus, composure, and all other mental skills that will elevate your level of play.

-Just as there are coaches and trainers who help you develop physical skills, you need someone who will help you strengthen your mental game.
+Just as some coaches and trainers help you develop physical skills, you need someone who will help you strengthen your mental game.
 That’s where a mental coach comes into play.

 A mental coach is a professional who works with athletes to improve their mental game.
 Typically a mental coach will have a master’s in sport psychology.